-This acute care practicum builds on the concepts and intentional clinical learning from previous courses.
+Advanced Acute Care Nursing Practice I This acute care practicum builds on the concepts and intentional clinical learning from previous courses.
 This focus is on integrating prior learning to move towards providing comprehensive patient and family-centred care and socialization to the role of the nurse in an acute care setting.
-Prerequisite: NURS 237, NURS 252, NURS 253, and NURS 301.
+Prerequisites: NURS 252, NURS 237, NURS 253, NURS 301 or with approval from the program